woopstar/myupway-ha/README.md

 # Notice

-The component and platforms in this repository are not meant to be used by a user, but as a "myupway" that custom component developers can build upon, to make more awesome stuff.
+The component and platforms in this repository are not meant to be used by a user, but as a "MyUpway" that custom component developers can build upon, to make more awesome stuff.

 HAVE FUN! 😎